Robotologa-y-Rascateclas/nodemcu-plant-party/README.md

 ## How to configure and run the server

 * Install Docker and Docker Compose
+* Modify file `server/init-mongo.js` and change user and password there
 * Go to the server directory and run `docker-compose up -d`

 ## How to configure and run the NodeMCU